 The service is open to referrals from anyone who works with children and young people up to 16 years old, or 19 if in full time education, and from parents/carers directly.

 We accept referrals for children with moderate to severe speech, language or communication needs, and there is also a specific service offering parent training for children with mild to moderate speech difficulties where parental anxiety is high.

 We also work with some children with eating, drinking and swallowing needs.

 Referrals to the Speech and Language Therapy team can be made either through a Health Professional (such as a Doctor/ GP) or through a School or Early Years setting referral.

 Parents or carers may also make self referrals by telephoning Coral House on 01743 450800.

-Please see our referral forms in the Patient Information section to the right.
+Please see our referral forms in the Patient Information below.

 After your initial appointment with the Speech and Language Therapist they will share their direct contact details with you.

 If you are unsure of the name of the Therapist you have an appointment with, or you wish to make a general enquiry please contact either Coral House on 01743 450800 or The Stepping Stones Centre on 01952 567300.

 Services we do not offer